SuryaVardhanKurama/ESP32-IoT-Sensor-Hub-with-MQTT-Control/README.md

-ESP32 IoT Sensor Hub with MQTT Control
 A comprehensive IoT project using ESP32 to monitor environmental sensors and control LEDs remotely via MQTT protocol.
 🎯 OVERVIEW
 This project demonstrates a complete IoT solution where an ESP32 microcontroller:
 ->Reads data from ultrasonic distance sensor (HC-SR04)